RhysHalpin-dev/npm-package-explorer-TS/README.md

-# Getting Started with Create React App
+# Getting Started with npm-package-explorer-TS

+Small project Allowing for npm package details to be fetched and displayed within a browser

+Created using REACT, Redux and Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run project locally

 In the project directory, you can run: